DrWaleedAYousef/My-Stuff-To-Share/README.md

 `MainTemplate.tex` as you like.
 After generating the `LaTeX` code under that folder, you can compile it to generate the `pdf` which contains all the chapter titles, section titles, and all the graphics.

+## LaTeX-Lecture-Template ##
+Contains the LaTeX template that I always use in preparing the lecture notes.
+If you compile the `.tex` file, you will get exactly the same `pdf` part (chapter 1 as a sample) of the Digital Design course.

 # Miscellaneous-Scripts #